alexandrelegallant/alexandrelegallant/README.md

 <a href="https://www.linkedin.com/in/alexandre-legallant/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-A dedicated cybersecurity student at ECU with strong foundational knowledge in identifying vulnerabilities and analysing network traffic, and passionate in Blue and Red Teaming.
-Skilled using Linux, Splunk, Burp Suite and Wireshark.
-Eager to apply my technical knowledge in a hands-on cybersecurity internship to enhance my skills and contribute effectively.
+Highly motivated and technically skilled cybersecurity student at Edith Cowan University with practical experience in vulnerability testing, incident analysis, and network defense.
+Passionate for Blue and Red Teaming with strong analysis and problem-solving capabilities.
+Experienced with ELK Stack, MITRE ATT&CK mapping, and threat analysis through industry-based projects.
+Proficient in English and French language and with highly developed communication and team-working abilities.

 ## Objective